Jclavo/ranqhana-frontend/README.md

-# SB Admin Angular
+# Store App

-SB Admin Angular is a free and open-sourced Bootstrap themed Angular 9 starter project.
+Store App is a free and open-sourced Bootstrap themed Angular 9 starter project.

 It shares the same project structure and subset of tooling from our professional offering, [SB Admin Pro Angular](https://themes.startbootstrap.com/sb-admin-pro-angular/),